A Tourist in Africa

-A Tourist in Africa is a travel book by the British writer Evelyn Waugh.
+A Tourist in Africa is a travel book by the English writer Evelyn Waugh.
 It appeared in 1960, many years after his travel writings of the 1930s.

 The book is in the form of a diary, describing a tour of East Africa from January to April 1959.
 Events and sights are described with perception and clarity, and the history associated with a particular place is often discussed.

 Tour

 Departure

 After a channel crossing, Waugh travels by train from Paris to Genoa.
 There he meets a friend he has portrayed in fiction as Mrs. Stitch, and they go sightseeing, particularly looking at the marble tombs in the Campo Santo (cemetery).

 Voyage

 He travels by sea from Genoa in the Rhodesia Castle.
 It pauses at Port Said and Aden, and the ship spends five days in Mombasa; he has visited these places before.
 At Mombasa he visits Fort Jesus, a Portuguese fort, describing its history.
 Along the coast, he visits the Ruins of Gedi, an Arab town several centuries ago.
 He sees Mount Kilimanjaro, and visits the town of Pangani, and Zanzibar.